5 Best Ways to Prevent Sunburn and How to Avoid It

 Now, if you want to protect yourself from the sun, these items can help.

 Baseball caps are great, but something more like a bucket hat would work best.
+One that covers the neck also should be considered for prolonged periods in the sun.

 5. Hydrate